Word Rotator's Distance: Resources Used in Experiments

 \begin{itemize} \item \textbf{STS'12}~\citep{agirre2012semeval}, \textbf{STS'13}~\citep{agirre2013starsem}, \textbf{STS'14}~\citep{agirre2014semeval}, and \textbf{STS'15}~\citep{agirre2015semeval}: semantic textual similarity shared tasks in SemEval \item \textbf{STS-B}: semantic textual similarity benchmark~\citep{cer2017semeval:stsb}, which is the collection from SemEval STS tasks 2012--2017~\citep{agirre2012semeval,agirre2013starsem,agirre2014semeval,agirre2015semeval,agirre2016semeval,cer2017semeval:stsb} \item \textbf{Twitter}: paraphrase and semantic similarity in twitter (PIT) task in SemEval 2015~\citep{xu2015semeval} \item \textbf{SICK-R}: SemEval 2014 semantic relatedness task~\citep{marelli2014semeval} \end{itemize}

-\paragraph{Tokenization.} In all the experiments, we first tokenized all the corpora other than the Twitter by StanfordNLP~\citep{qi2018universal:stanfordnlp}.
-The Twitter dataset has already tokenized by the organizer.
-We then lower cased all the corpora to conduct experiments under the same conditions with cased embeddings and non-cased embeddings.
+\paragraph{Tokenization.} In each experiment, we first tokenized all the STS datasets (besides the Twitter dataset) by NLTK~\citep{bird-loper-2004-nltk} with some post-processing steps following \citet{ethayarajh:2018:W18-30:uSIF}\footnote{\url{https://github.com/kawine/usif}}.
+The Twitter dataset has already been tokenized by the workshop organizer.
+We then lowercased all tokens to conduct experiments under the same conditions with cased embeddings and non-cased embeddings.